Photoproduction of heavy vector mesons in peripheral $PbPb$ collisions at the Large Hadron Collider: Results

 Finally, in Tables \ref{Tab:Jpsi} and \ref{Tab:Upsilon} we present our predictions for the average rapidity distributions, defined by

 where $\Delta y = y_{max} - y_{min}$.
 In order to compare our results with the ALICE data, we will assume $y_{min} = 2.5$ and $y_{max} = 4.0$.
 In particular, in Table \ref{Tab:Jpsi}, we present our results for the $J/\Psi$ production considering the distinct models for the effective nuclear photon flux, overlap function and dipole - proton scattering amplitude.
-The ALICE measurements are shown for comparison \cite{ALICE:2015mzu,ALICE:2022zso}.
+The ALICE measurements are shown for comparison \cite{ALICE:2015mzu,ALICE:2022zso,ALICE:2024whv}.
 A stronger conclusion about the correctness (or not) of a given model is still not possible.
 As stated before, we believe that it will be possible with the analysis of the $\Upsilon$ production.
-The corresponding results for the $\Upsilon$ production are presented in Table \ref{Tab:Upsilon}.
+The corresponding results for the $\Upsilon$ production are presented in Table \ref{Tab:Upsilon}. { For completeness, in Appendix \ref{ssec:ultra} we present our UPC predictions.}